 A business line of credit gives you access to cash that you repay with interest.
 It’s a revolving line of credit, meaning that you can borrow up to a pre-determined and agreed upon maximum loan amount.

 A term loan is like a typical installment loan.
-These loans can be secured or unsecured.
+However, these loans can be secured or unsecured.
 You borrow a specific amount of money and pay the principal and interest payments together in monthly installments.
 These can be short-term loans or long-term loans and the interest rate you pay often is determined by how long the loan is for.

 Use Cash Reserves